-Using FlexRule Runtime makes this architecture as flexible as possible by enabling the logic and rules interchangeable in the application, which is usually applicable to the business layer or the user interface process controller.
-Also, changing the rules and logic does not require changing the application’s code base, and no compilation is needed.
+Using FlexRule Runtime makes this architecture as flexible as possible by enabling the logic and rules interchangeable in the application, which is usually applied to the business layer or the user interface process controller.
+Also, changing the rules and logic does not require changing the application’s codebase, and no compilation is needed.

 Required changes can be applied in the rule and logic model with little effort from the developer.
 They can be applied by different members of the development team.
 Even better, when business rules and logic need modification, they can be done by the people in charge of the business themselves.

-All frameworks have features that enumerate their functionalities, but FlexRule Runtime list of high-level characteristics are a set of principals that we built FlexRule Runtime having them in mind.
+All frameworks have features that enumerate their functionalities, but the FlexRule Runtime list of high-level characteristics is a set of principles that we built FlexRule Runtime having in mind.

 Allowing to store logic documents anywhere. i.e. Cloud, Database, File System, Embedded into assembly and etc.

-Application simply access to the source of the logic documents and provide them to FlexRule Runtime.
+The application simply accesses the source of the logic documents and provides them to FlexRule Runtime.

 Event-Driven Rules and Logic

 Regardless of the type of logic, FlexRule Runtime provides an event-driven platform.
-This allows you to have full control from rule execution.
-The events are raised inside the rules and logic model and they will be captured and handled by application.
+This allows you to have full control of rule execution.
+The events are raised inside the rules and logic model and they will be captured and handled by the application.